 There are a variety of Short Options (mostly available in Trinity term) which differ from year to year.
 Short Options are intended to introduce either specialist topics or subjects outside the mainstream courses.
 They allow students to experiment with new material without significant prejudice to their other course work, as they carry a low weighting.
-The short options are listed at the end of each year's course syllabuses (with the 'SO' prefix).
+Examples of short options that have been offered recently are listed at the end of each year's course syllabuses (with the 'SO' prefix).